YumekaMengjiaLYU/RBC/PennLINC/Refacer/README.md

 ---

-# Alternative: Replacing BIDS Data
+# Alternative: Replacing BIDS Data Manually

 If you prefer to use the `afni_refacer` tool in isolation and just re-upload all of your data, you can also do that with the docker image: